 Take in Cardiff Castle

-Take an hour to explore the city's epic Cardiff Castle.
+A fun way to spend your first hour in the city is by exploring the city's epic Cardiff Castle.
 It's nearly 2000 years old, but in the 19th century the interior had a lavish makeover by architect William Burges.
-The tour will take you to see the ornate decor, intricate carvings and rich colours that fuse together Arabian, Gothic and Mediterranean styles.
-For a fantastic view of the city and beyond, climb to the top of the keep.
+Join a tour, to see the ornate decor, intricate carvings and rich colours that fuse together Arabian, Gothic and Mediterranean styles.
+For a fantastic view of the city and beyond, climb to the top of the keep before you leave

 Enjoy the green lungs of the city